 In January 2013, the Domiciliary Hostel program moved from being administered by the Ministry of Community and Social Services (MCSS) to the "Housing with Supports" program administered by the Ministry of Municipal Affairs and Housing (MMAH), succeeded by the Ministry of Housing Ontario (MHO).
 This was a result of the Provincial government's efforts to consolidate housing and homelessness programs and give municipalities more flexibility to meet local needs by collapsing five funding streams into one funding envelope called the Community Homelessness Prevention Initiative (CHPI).
+In April 2022, the Provincial government changed the name of the program to Residential Services Homes and the funding envelope was renamed "Homelessness Prevention Program" (HPP).

-As the Service System Manager (SSM) for homelessness, the City of Windsor along with the Corporation of the County of Essex (hereinafter called "the Corporation") enters into service agreements with Housing with Supports homes (hereinafter called "Homes") to provide permanent housing with supports to vulnerable adults.
+As the Service System Manager (SSM) for homelessness, the City of Windsor along with the Corporation of the County of Essex (hereinafter called "the Corporation") enters into service agreements with Residential Services Homes (hereinafter called "Homes") to provide permanent housing with supports to vulnerable adults.

-It is the objective of the Housing with Supports program to provide:
+It is the objective of the Residential Services Homes program to provide: